 I won’t be going into too much detail here as the process is thoroughly explained over at Man Made DIY.
 As I said, it does require some skills, but the end result is fantastic!

-I showed you a gift idea for the bearded men above, so this time something for clean shaved ones. 🙂 It’s perfect for achieving a smooth, razor burn free face, and you know exactly what you put in it, so no nasty surprises here.
-The idea comes from Food For My Family blog.
+I showed you a gift idea for the bearded men above, so this time, something for clean-shaven ones. 🙂 It’s perfect for achieving a smooth, razor burn free face, and you know exactly what you put in it, so no nasty surprises here.
+The idea comes from the Food For My Family blog.

 Tip 1.
 Always test on a small patch of skin first (and preferably your other half’s as well).
 Mostly because some people are sensitive to essential oils, and you want to avoid a nasty skin reaction.

 - 1/3 cup virgin coconut oil (72.05 grams)

 - 1/4 cup jojoba or sweet almond oil (54.88 grams)

 - 10 drops rosemary essential oil